jfkelleher96/jfkelleher96.github.io/README.md

       This project analyzes my Netflix <i>ViewingActivity.csv</i> file to track TV series I've watched from all over the world.<br>
     <br>
     Tech Stack: Python, CSV file processing, HTML, Flask, machine learning<br>
-    * This is a personal project for educational purposes only.
     </td>
   </tr>
 </table>